DataDog/docker-compose-example/README.md

     build: datadog
     links:
      - redis # ensures that redis is a host that the container can find
+     - web # ensures that the web app can send metrics
     environment:
      - API_KEY=__your_datadog_api_key_here__
     volumes: